1. What are the City of Fairfax's normal duty hours for Animal Officers?

 6. What should I do if I find a bat in my house?

-Contact animal control right away.
+Contact Animal Control immediately (703-385-7924).
 Try and stay aware of the bat’s location.
-Do not remove or release the bat outside without first contacting Animal Control to determine whether you are at risk of a rabies exposure.
+If it is safe for you to do so place a bucket or solid container over top of the bat and then place a heavy object on top of the container.
+Do not remove or release a bat outside without first contacting Animal Control or the Fairfax County Health Department (703-246-6004) to determine whether or not you are at risk of a rabies exposure.
 Bats have very small/sharp teeth.
-Bite wounds from bats may not be noticed if the individual bitten was sleeping or unable to tell anyone about their contact (i.e. small children, and pets).
+Bite wounds from bats may not be noticed if the individual bitten was sleeping or otherwise unable to tell anyone about the possibility of them having had contact with the bat (i.e. small children, persons who are intoxicated or mentally handicapped, and pets).

 7. Is it true that post-exposure rabies vaccinations for humans are given in the abdomen in a series of 20 or more shots and are extremely painful?